avamerina/kazm_test/QUICK_START.md

 cd kazm_test
 ```

-## 2. Set up environment variables
+## 2. Set up environment variables and db data
-- Copy or create a `.env` file with your DB and app settings.
+- Copy or create a `.env` file with your DB and app settings in project root
+- Copy 'init.sql' to dump test data into DB in project root

 ## 3. Build and start services
 ```bash